What to Wear in Greece: A Complete Packing Guide

 This kind of depends on your style.
 I am not personally the hugest fan of shorts so I tend to bring more pants options and just one pair of shorts but in general for Greece you want lightweight breathable bottoms.

 I’d recommend linen pants and/or a long skirt (neutral or colorful).
-If you’re a shorts person you can’t go wrong with a pair of linen shorts (another option here) or even denim shorts.
+If you’re a shorts person you can’t go wrong with a pair of linen shorts (another option here).

 Dresses